MirTunio/M42-NTP_Project_Hiring-20240129/README.md

 ## Required Tasks:
 * Create a 'master clock' server which maintains the current time.
 This will be used as a reference clock for all 'slave clocks'
 * Create a 'transmission line' which will be used by master and slave to communicate.
 The line introduces random delays and errors into any data sent across it.
+Random delays in transmission simulate latency.
+Errors can be introduced by changing data going across the line by a random amount; these occur with some probability 'p'.
 * Create a 'slave clock' which will sync it's time with the master clock using your own time syncing algorithm
 * Create a 'monitor' which shows the local time of the master and slave in realtime and to a resolution of 10 milliseconds, and an additional metric which quantifies the effectiveness of the time syncing algorithm.